Vedant2402/Chikitishak-ML-Bot/README.md

 # Chikitishak-ML-Bot
-A ML Chat bot, which helps you analysis the prakriti of your body.
-As Aryuveda is one of the aspect of life , it do carry tridosha  i.e. vatta, Pitta and kapha.
-After few question my bot will analyze your prakriti and assist you your body type that which doha is more dominant.
+An ML Chatbot, which helps you analyze the Prakriti of your body.
+As Ayurveda is one of the aspects of life, it does carry tridosha i.e. vatta, Pitta, and kapha.
+After a few questions, my bot will analyze your Prakriti and assist you with your body type which Dosha is more dominant.